 Investigating the relationship between diet and acne is difficult.
 To date, researchers have not performed randomized controlled trials to confirm that diet improves or worsens acne.

 As an acne sufferer, you can experiment with a particular diet to see if your acne improves.
 From the research thus far, there is evidence that consuming a low-glycemic diet, including colorful fruits and vegetables and omega-3 fats, may help with acne symptoms.
-However, until we see repeated randomized controlled trials (RCTs) on various diets over long periods of time, we cannot know how diet affects acne.
+However, until we see repeated randomized controlled trials (RCTs) on various diets over long periods of time, we cannot know for sure how diet affects acne.

 Be Careful Not to Confuse Diet-and-Acne Hypotheses with Facts